The Ghetto Poets -- Translations from the Polish by Yala Korwin

-The poems below were first printed by Warsaw’s Jewish-Polish underground press, and reached London’s organization of Polish Jewry, in the form of a microfilm.
-In 1945 they were published in New York by the Association of Friends of Our Tribune, in a tiny anthology containing 12 poems, titled The Ghetto Poems – From the Jewish Underground in Poland.
+The poems below were first printed by Warsaw’s Jewish-Polish underground press; they reached London’s organization of Polish Jewry in the form of a microfilm.
+In 1945 they were published in New York by the Association of Friends of Our Tribune, in a tiny anthology containing twelve poems, titled The Ghetto Poems – From the Jewish Underground in Poland.
 The Nazis were destroying, with equal zeal, Jewish literary treasures and their creators.
 Here and there a poem survived, unsigned, or provided with an initial.
 The names of the poets perished with them.

 One poem by an unidentified Ghetto Poet.